Cray-HPE/csm-hotfixes/casmrel-651-weave-mtu-hotfix/README.md

     If the test shows that the spire-agent is not running on any of those NCNs, refer to section "Troubleshoot SPIRE Failing to Start on NCNs" in *HPE Cray EX System Administration Guide 1.4 S-8001* to resolve those issues.

-1. Skip section "Power On the External Lustre File System" and "Power On Compute and IO Cabinets" in *HPE Cray EX Hardware Management Administration Guide 1.4 S-8015*.

-1. Perform section "Bring Up the Slingshot Fabric" in *HPE Cray EX Hardware Management Administration Guide 1.4 S-8015*.

-1. Skip sections "Power On and Boot Compute and User Access Nodes" and "Recover from a Liquid Cooled Cabinet EPO Event" in *HPE Cray EX Hardware Management Administration Guide 1.4 S-8015*.
+1. Perform sections "Power On the External Lustre File System", "Power On Compute and IO Cabinets", "Bring Up the Slingshot Fabric", "Power On and Boot Compute and User Access Nodes" and "Recover from a Liquid Cooled Cabinet EPO Event" in *HPE Cray EX Hardware Management Administration Guide 1.4 S-8015*.

 1. Verify that weave is now in `fastdp` mode by performing the following command again on ncn-m001.